jphouminh71/CSCI4448-ObjectOrientedProgramming/README.md

 ### Single Responsibiliy Principle
 * Each class should only be responsible for one thing.
 Ask yourself, "Does adding this method or attribute concern the task this class is built to handle?"

+### Hollywood Principle
+" Dont call us, we'll call you "
+* High level components will call low level components and not the other way around.
+This is similar to the the depedency inversion principle where we rely on abstractions and not concrete classes.

 <br>

 ## Interface vs Abstract Classes